bio-ontology-research-group/opa2vec/README.md

   - **-reasoner [reasoner]**
   Preferred reasoner to use to reasone over ontology between either elk or hermit.
 Elk is the default reasoner used by the ontology.

+  - **-debug [debug]
+  yes/no, if set to yes, keeps intermediate files for debugging.
+By default set to no, in which case no intermediate files are kept once the program exits.

 In more detail: